 Many family-friendly dining options exist, and some restaurants are happy to accommodate young diners with kiddie cutlery and chairs.
 Plus, your child may want to try Okosama lunch (お子様ランチ, kiddie meals), which is also easier on your wallet!

-There are lots of well-researched content written by travelers and locals regarding dining out with babies and children.
+There is a lot of well-researched content written by travelers and locals regarding dining out with babies and children.
 But to give you an idea, some options include:

 Regarding fine dining, such as Michelin-starred restaurants, bringing small children is most likely impossible.
 While the restaurant website may not explicitly state a no-child rule, it is generally accepted as such.
 You could contact the restaurant on their policy, but don’t be surprised if they cannot accommodate your little diners, no matter how behaved they may be.